MinnPost/object-sync-for-salesforce/README.md

 ## Classes:

-Salesforce (salesforce):
+### Salesforce (salesforce)

 OAUTH2 authorization and wrapper around the Salesforce REST API.
+Methods support:

+1. The full oauth2 authorization flow
+2. Retrieving data from the Salesforce organization: versions available, objects and resources available and their metadata, identity of the logged in Salesforce user.
+3. API calls for SOQL queries, CRUD operations on objects
+4. Finding updated objects
+5. Caching all retrieve calls with the WordPress transient API.

 ### Classes Todo:

-Salesforce Mapping (salesforce_mapping)
+#### Salesforce Mapping (salesforce_mapping)

 Map WordPress content (including users) to Salesforce fields, including field level mapping.

-Salesforce Push (salesforce_push):
+#### Salesforce Push (salesforce_push)

 Push WordPress data updates into Salesforce.

-Salesforce Pull (salesforce_pull):
+#### Salesforce Pull (salesforce_pull)
   Pull Salesforce object updates into WordPress.

-Salesforce Soap (salesforce_soap):
+#### Salesforce Soap (salesforce_soap)

 Lightweight wrapper around the SOAP API, using the OAUTH access token, to fill in functional gaps missing in the REST API.
-Will require the Salesforce PHP Toolkit, if we choose to do it.
+Will require the Salesforce PHP Toolkit, if/when we choose to do it.

 ## API: